BrightspaceUI/core/mixins/localize/README.md

 #### Help Tooltips

-To use a [help tooltip](../../components/tooltip/), define a unique tag in the localization resource in addition to the tooltip's text:
+To use a [help tooltip](../../components/tooltip/), surround the tooltip's target text with a unique tag in the message:

 ```json
 {